 Advertising on buses will be contracted through a third party provider following Jordan School District procurement procedures.

 The Board recognizes the need for specific procedures to govern procurement of equipment, supplies, textbooks, services, professional services and all aspects of construction.
 The Board further recognizes that such procedures should provide for both quality and price consideration and should comply with all applicable state and federal procurement laws.
 No purchase shall be made and no indebtedness shall be incurred by any officer or employee of the school district that exceeds the authority given in this administrative policy, except those authorized by the Board.
-Utah State Code 53A-3-405
+Utah Code 53G-4-405

 The Board, in adopting this policy, acts pursuant to 63G-6a-103(39) and hereby grants approval and authority to the Jordan School District Purchasing Department (Purchasing Department) and such other designees as are stated in this policy to carry out the duties stated herein.